 Khalil Maasi Moyo Kazi Qigong & Mindfulness Meditation

 Bhante Buddharakkhita was born and raised in Uganda, Africa.
 He first encountered Buddhism in 1990 while living in India, and he began practicing meditation in 1993.
 He was ordained as a Buddhist monk by the late Venerable U Silananda in 2002 at the Tathagata Meditation Center in San Jose, California and then he spent eight years under the guidance of Bhante Gunaratana at the Bhavana Society, West Virginia.
-He is the founder of the Uganda Buddhist Center in Uganda.
-Besides spending time at his Center, he is the spiritual director of Flowering Lotus Meditation Center in Magnolia, Mississippi.
+He is the founder of the Uganda Buddhist Centre and Peace School for Children in Uganda.
 He is on the council of spiritual advisers to the Buddhist Global Relief, New York.
 Bhante has been teaching meditation in Africa, Australia, Europe, Asia, and the U.S, since 2005.
 His book, Planting Dhamma Seeds: The Emergence of Buddhism in Africa, tells the story of his religious and spiritual work in Africa.